Are you in love with black cat breeds and can’t get enough of them?

 One of the most famous United State’s black cat breeds is probably the sweet American Shorthair.

-While most people think about tabby cats when you say American Shorthair, these cats come in a variety of colors, including black.
+While most people think of tabby cats when you say American Shorthair, these cats come in a variety of colors, including black.

 Known for their placid temperament, the American Shorthair is one of the calmest cats you can find.